Insulin Function, Insulin Resistance, and Food Intake Control of Secretion

 Numerous lines of evidence have shown that various inducers of cellular stress such as inflammatory activation, excess saturated fatty acid intake, and chemotherapeutics, result in increased rates of ceramide synthesis.
 In addition, there is ample evidence demonstrating that the accumulation of cellular ceramides is associated with the pathogenesis of diseases such as obesitydiabetes, atherosclerosis, and cardiomyopathy.

 For example, studies in mice have correlated endogenous ceramides and glucosylceramides with the antagonism of insulin-stimulated glucose uptake and synthesis.
 In animal models of obesity, evidence shows that genetic or pharmacological inhibition of ceramide or glucosylceramide biosynthesis leads to increased peripheral insulin sensitivity while at the same time reducing the severity of pathologies associated with insulin resistance including diabetes, atherosclerosis, hepatic steatosis, and/or cardiomyopathy.
-With respect to overall lipid homeostasis and the role of adipose tissue in disease pathology, studies have revealed roles for the adipokines leptin, adiponectin, and tumor necrosis factor alpha (TNFα) in the modulation of cellular ceramide levels.
+With respect to overall lipid homeostasis and the role of adipose tissue in disease pathology, studies have revealed roles for the adipokines, leptin, adiponectin, and tumor necrosis factor alpha (TNFα), in the modulation of cellular ceramide levels.

 An enhanced systemic inflammatory status as well as cellular stress have both been associated with insulin resistance.
 With respect to biological lipids, excess lipid intake, especially saturated fatty acids, leads to mitochondrial and endoplasmic reticulum (ER) stress.
 Increased fat oxidation in mitochondria leads to the production of reactive oxygen species (ROS) which are known to result in insulin resistance.
 Both mitochondrial and ER stress can result in apoptosis.
 Excess fatty acid intake also interferes with normal insulin receptor-mediated signal transduction resulting in insulin resistance.
 Excess saturated fatty acid intake, particularly palmitic acid, results in increased ceramide synthesis which has been shown to be both a cause and effector of pancreatic β-cell stress resulting in impaired insulin secretion.
 Obesity, which results in insulin resistance and development of type 2 diabetes, has long been associated with low-grade systemic inflammation.
 The correlation between obesity, ceramide synthesis, and insulin resistance is discussed below.

-The ability of ceramides to interfere with insulin receptor signaling is the result of blocking the receptors ability to activate the downstream effector kinase, PKB/AKT.
+The ability of ceramides to interfere with insulin receptor signaling is the result of blocking the receptors ability to activate the downstream effector kinase, AKT/PKB.
 Experiments in cell culture, involving both adipocytes and skeletal muscle cells, have shown that ceramides inhibit insulin-stimulated glucose uptake by blocking translocation of GLUT4 to the plasma membrane as well as interfering with glycogen synthesis.
-That blockade of PKB/AKT activation is central to the effects of ceramides can be demonstrated by constitutive overexpression of the kinase which negates the effects of ceramides.
-Thus, far the action of ceramides at blocking activation of PKB/AKT has been shown in all cell types tested.
+That blockade of AKT/PKB activation is central to the effects of ceramides can be demonstrated by constitutive overexpression of the kinase which negates the effects of ceramides.
+Thus, far the action of ceramides at blocking activation of AKT/PKB has been shown in all cell types tested.

-Several lines of evidence have solidified the model of ceramides leading to insulin resistance as a consequence of blockade of PKB/AKT activation.
-Administration of ceramide to cells in culture blocks the translocation of PKB/AKT to the plasma membrane.
+Several lines of evidence have solidified the model of ceramides leading to insulin resistance as a consequence of blockade of AKT/PKB activation.
+Administration of ceramide to cells in culture blocks the translocation of AKT/PKB to the plasma membrane.
 This inhibition of translocation is the result of the phosphorylation of a regulatory site in the PH domain.
 The phosphorylation leads to reduced affinity of the kinase for phosphoinositides.

-The kinase responsible for the ceramide-induced phosphorylation of PKB/AKT is likely to be the atypical PKC isoform PKCζ since this kinase is activated by ceramides in vitro.
+The kinase responsible for the ceramide-induced phosphorylation of AKT/PKB is likely to be the atypical PKC isoform PKCζ since this kinase is activated by ceramides in vitro.
 Additional evidence pointing to a link between ceramides and activation of PKCζ is that mutation of a target serine in the kinase, S34, to alanine confers resistance to ceramide action.
-Also, ceramide addition has been shown to stabilize interactions between PKB/AKT and PKCζ via their recruitment membrane rafts or caveolae.
+Also, ceramide addition has been shown to stabilize interactions between AKT/PKB and PKCζ via their recruitment membrane rafts or caveolae.

-Another mechanism by which ceramides impact the activity of PKB/AKT is by activating protein phosphatase 2A (PP2A) to dephosphorylate the kinase.
-Experiments that were designed to specifically inhibit PP2A were shown to prevent the effects of ceramide on PKB/AKT in a number of different cell types.
+Another mechanism by which ceramides impact the activity of AKT/PKB is by activating protein phosphatase 2A (PP2A) to dephosphorylate the kinase.
+Experiments that were designed to specifically inhibit PP2A were shown to prevent the effects of ceramide on AKT/PKB in a number of different cell types.
 In some cell types, both mechanisms are functional, while in other cell culture systems either PKCζ or PP2A is the central mediator of ceramide effects.

 Palmitic acid (C16:0) is the most abundant saturated fatty aid in the circulation.
 The role of saturated fatty acids in increased levels of ceramides has been demonstrated by adding palmitate to cultured muscle cells.
-In this system the addition of palmitate results in increased ceramide accumulation while simultaneously inhibiting PKB/AKT.
-Ceramide synthesis was indeed required for the effect of palmitate addition on the activity of PKB/AKT since pharmacological inhibition of ceramide synthesis or siRNA-mediated knockdown of several enzymes required for ceramide biosynthesis (serine palmitoyltransferase, ceramide synthases, or dihydroceramide desaturase) completely blocks the effects of palmitate on insulin signaling.
+In this system the addition of palmitate results in increased ceramide accumulation while simultaneously inhibiting AKT/PKB.
+Ceramide synthesis was indeed required for the effect of palmitate addition on the activity of AKT/PKB since pharmacological inhibition of ceramide synthesis or siRNA-mediated knockdown of several enzymes required for ceramide biosynthesis (serine palmitoyltransferase, ceramide synthases, or dihydroceramide desaturase) completely blocks the effects of palmitate on insulin signaling.

 An alternative means to examine the effects of ceramides on insulin sensitivity is to block the pathways of ceramide metabolism.
-Treatment of cells with acid ceramidase inhibitors results in increased endogenous ceramide levels while simultaneously blocking insulin-mediated activation of PKB/AKT.
+Treatment of cells with acid ceramidase inhibitors results in increased endogenous ceramide levels while simultaneously blocking insulin-mediated activation of AKT/PKB.
 Under conditions of ceramidase inhibition there is an exaggerated effect of palmitic acid addition on insulin resistance.
 Conversely, if one overexpresses acid ceramidase, the inhibition of insulin signaling induced by palmitate addition is completely blocked.

 The cellular effects of glucosylceramide, although similar to ceramides themselves, does exhibit cell-type specificity.
 Glucosylceramide is the precursor for a complex family of gangliosides, for example the GM3 ganglioside.
 Adipocytes are highly sensitive to the insulin inhibitory effects of glucosylated sphingolipids, whereas muscle cells are unaffected.
 Addition of GM3 ganglioside to adipocytes inhibits insulin activation of the IRS-1.